fouzdertech/business-suite-doc/system-requirements.md

 ### 1. Hosting Requirements

-CloudOnex Business Suite is a web-based application designed to run in a server environment.
+FouzderIT Business Suite is a web-based application designed to run in a server environment.
 Review the following minimum and recommended server specifications:
 Minimum Server Specifications

     PHP Version: